-This is called language apprenticeship, which means that you watch and observe how the different care professions work, and how Swedish medical care is organised.
+This is called language apprenticeship, and gives you a chance to develop your Swedish while watching and observing how the different care professions work, and how Swedish medical care is organised.
 You do not carry out any work duties during your language apprenticeship.

 If you have any queries about language apprenticeship you can contact the International Office.

 Language apprenticeship can be combined with other language education in Swedish.

 A language café is arranged several times a year, where you can practise your Swedish language skills.
 The language café can be used by those who have a profession within health and medical care, and who work or want to work in Region Skåne.